fenago/katacoda-scenarios/azure-functions/azure-functions-python-tensorflow/steps/5/text.md

-Create an Azure Functions project
 In the start folder, use the Azure Functions Core Tools to initialize a Python function app.

-console

-Copy
-func init --worker-runtime python
+`func init --worker-runtime python`{{execute T1}}

 A function app can contain one or more Azure Functions.
-Open the start folder in an editor and examine the contents.
+Open the `start` folder in **vscode** editor and examine the contents.

-local.settings.json: Contains application settings used for local development host.json: Contains settings for the Azure Functions host and extensions requirements.txt: Contains Python packages required by this application
+- **local.settings.json:** Contains application settings used for local development
+- **host.json:** Contains settings for the Azure Functions host and extensions
+- **requirements.txt:** Contains Python packages required by this application